-Pursuant to 24 VSA §4412, the following government and community facilities must meet the same standards as comparable types of private development unless the applicant demonstrates that meeting the standard(s) will interfere with the intended function or use of the facility:
+In accordance with state statute, landowners must obtain a zoning permit and site plan approval for development associated with the government or community facilities listed below, unless otherwise exempted under these regulations.
+Development associated with a government or community facility must meet the same standards as comparable types of private development unless the applicant demonstrates that meeting the standard(s) will interfere with the intended function or use of the government or community facility in accordance with state statute.

 - 1. Institutions or facilities owned and operated by the town, county, or state - 2.
-Public or private schools or other educational institutions certified by the state - Places of worship or religious institutions owned and operated by a tax-exempt organization - 4.
+Public or private schools or other educational institutions certified by the state - 3.
+Places of worship or religious institutions owned and operated by a tax-exempt organization - 4.
 Public and private hospitals certified by the state - 5.
 Waste management facilities certified by the state. - 6.
 Emergency Shelters